-Delhi: Two injured, five feared trapped as building collapses in Azad Market
+Delhi: Five injured, six feared trapped as building collapses in Azad Market

 The fire department received a call about the collapse at 8.30 am.

-Two persons were injured and five are feared to be trapped under debris after a building collapsed in Delhi’s Azad market on Friday, ANI reported, citing the fire department.
+Five workers were trapped and at least six are feared to be trapped under debris after a building collapsed in Delhi’s Azad market on Friday, ANI reported, citing the fire department.

+Ravinder Singh, an official of the Delhi Fire Service, said the injured workers have been sent to hospital.

+The official added that heavy-construction equipment for the rescue operation cannot reach the collapse site due to a narrow lane.

 The fire department received a call about the collapse at 8.30 am, following which four fire engines were sent to the location, the Hindustan Times reported.